getCUJO/QoOID/draft-olden-ippm-qoo.md

 ML = Measured Latency in percentiles and milliseconds \\
 NRP = Network Requirement for Perfection, defined as minimum throughput and percentiles and milliseconds\\
-NRPoU = Network Requirement Point of Uselessness in percentiles and milliseconds \\
+NRPoU = Network Requirement Point of Unusableness in percentiles and milliseconds \\
 and i iterates over the list of percentiles and milliseconds

-Essentially, where on the relative distance between Network Requirement for Perfection (NRP) and Network Requirement Point of Uselessness (NRPoU) the Measured Latency (ML) lands, normalized to a percentage.
+Essentially, where on the relative distance between Network Requirement for Perfection (NRP) and Network Requirement Point of Unusableness (NRPoU) the Measured Latency (ML) lands, normalized to a percentage.

 ## Example requirements and measured latency:
 NRP: 4 Mbps {99%, 250 ms},{99.9%, 350 ms}